 Children express themselves, learn about their world, and feel most at ease when playing.
 This interactive workshop focuses on how to use play therapy strategies to help children and youth positively cope and work through stressful life experiences.
 Participants will become familiar with Play Therapy theory, clinical guiding principles, and various directive and non-directive creative interventions to use with a wide age range of children and youth.
 From an experiential lens, this training explores how to apply playful strategies to support children and youth on their path to healing.
 Get ready to play!

-Bonus: Participants will also receive a small play-based toolbox to use during the training, and to take home!
+*Participants will create a small play-based toolkit to use during the training, and to take home!

 About This Workshop

 - Why does Play Therapy Work?

 - Children’s Growing Brains: Cognitive and Development Stages

 - Using Directive vs. Non-directive Approaches with Children and Youth